-A mediator is a neutral, impartial third-party facilitator who cannot order either of you to do anything.
+A mediator is a neutral, impartial third-party facilitator that cannot order either party to do anything.
 The mediator assists the parties in identifying the issue(s) that need to be addressed and guides the parties through the web of issues that need to be resolved.
 The mediator also helps the parties with communication by reducing the obstacles, exploring settlement alternatives with the parties and brainstorming.
 Through extensive training and experience, the mediator can suggest creative solutions to problems that the parties may have considered “unsolvable”.
 The mediator cannot impose a decision or a settlement in the case and cannot give legal advice.
-The mediator helps the parties negotiate, but the participants decide whether they agree to resolve their outstanding issues.
+The mediator helps the parties negotiate, but the participants need to agree as to the final resolution.

 The mediator cannot provide any legal advice to either of the parties.
-As such, some parties elect to retain an attorney with whom to consult before, during or in between mediation sessions.
-Some retain an attorney after the Marital Settlement Agreement and Parenting Plan is fully drafted solely to review and advise the individual regarding the legal implications of the documents they intend to sign.
-Many people do not retain an attorney at any stage of the process.
-The mediator can draft all the Agreements that reflect what the parties have agreed to in the mediation sessions if they choose not to retain attorneys.
-Again, this is a personal decision for each individual to make based on their specific comfort level with the opposing party and the legal system.
+As such, some parties elect to retain an attorney with whom to consult before, during, or in between mediation sessions.
+Some retain an attorney after the Marital Settlement Agreement, Paternity Agreement and/or Parenting Plan is fully drafted solely to review and advise the individual regarding the legal implications of the documents they intend to sign.
+Some people do not retain an attorney at any stage of the process.
+The mediator can draft all of the Agreements that reflect what the parties have agreed to in the mediation sessions if they choose not to retain attorneys.
+Again, this is a personal decision for each individual to make based on their specific comfort level with the opposing party and the issues involved.